 Cast iron is pre-seasoned and ready to use

 Spring-design handles stay cooler

 Requires proper cast iron maintenance and cleaning

 This high-quality, pure cast iron braiser from Finex isn't as heavy as other cast iron brands, which makes it much easier to work with.

 A downside though is the cleaning and maintenance of a cast-iron pan—it’s a commitment.
 Luckily, this Dutch oven comes pre-seasoned for a nonstick surface that’s ready to use right out of the box.
 It also has a thick iron base and sides that distribute heat evenly for consistent cooking temperatures.

-Best Electric: Instant Pot Nova Black Stainless Steel 6-Qt., 7-in-1 One-Touch Multi-Cooker
+Best Electric: Instant Pot Nova Black Stainless Steel 6-Quart, 7-in-1 One-Touch Multi-Cooker

 Lead a busy lifestyle and don’t have time to wait for your meals to cook?
 Then an Instant Pot may be the best option for you.
 Though it is not technically a traditional braiser, you can give food a quick sear before adding any liquid and vegetables.
 Instant Pot’s massive popularity is partly due to its pressure cooking function which halves the amount of time it takes for most dishes.
 When used to braise, it yields tender and flavorful meat.

 The Duo Nova 6-quart model is not only a pressure cooker and braiser, it’s also a slow cooker, rice cooker, steamer, saute pan, food warmer, and yogurt maker.
 It has 14 different preset functions, making it easy for beginners to learn.
 There's also a variety of safety features like the easy-to-seal lid, a safety lock, and protection from overheating.